Cotoneaster: Planting and care, and choosing the best

-At the other end of the scale, the large-growing cotoneasters make excellent evergreen trees.
+At the other end of the scale, the large-growing cotoneasters make excellent trees.
 Cotoneaster ‘Cornubia’ is one of the finest with broad, spreading branches and dark-green leaves.
 In spring it offers loose clusters of white flowers and is a magnificent sight in autumn when some of its semi-evergreen leaves turn gold and begin to fall, and large bunches of deep-scarlet berries provide a feast for wild birds.
+Large cotoneasters, such as Cotoneaster ‘Cornubia’ and Cotoneaster x watereri, are also perfect for screening or as large, background shrubs in wide borders.
+They can also be trained as medium-sized evergreen trees.

 Where to plant cotoneasters

 Cotoneasters are easy to grow: they are tolerant of most soils including clay, as long as it is not waterlogged, and will also grow well in dry conditions on chalk and sand.
-They are also ideal for new-build gardens where other plants might struggle.
+They are also ideal for new-build gardens with poor soil, where other plants might struggle.

 They will thrive in sun or shade, although flowering and fruiting is usually better when a plant gets three or more hours of direct sunlight a day during the growing season.
 In a smaller garden, plants that tolerate the shade and rain shadow of walls and fences are particularly valuable.
 Several, including Cotoneaster franchetii, Cotoneaster x watereri and Cotoneaster frigidus, can be trained against walls for colour.

-Pruning to control shape and size is best carried out in late winter or early spring.
+Cotoneasters are undemanding when it comes to feeding and care.
+Cotoneasters do not need regular pruning, unless you want to control their shape and size.
+Ideally, this is best done in late winter or early spring.
 However, pruning can be done at any time of the year without causing harm.

 A good groundcover plant for slopes and banks, or to grow against low walls.
 Small, dark-green leaves turn flame red in autumn.
 Profuse white spring flowers develop into sealing- wax red berries in autumn.
 90cm.
 RHS H7, USDA 5a-7b†.